Sigismond Thalberg: Later years

-The reason as to why Francesca Thalberg had left for America and returned, with her husband, to Europe is unknown.
+The reason as to why Francesca had left for America and returned, with her husband, to Europe is unknown.
 The death of Thalberg's father-in-law, Lablache, on 23 January 1858, could be one reason.
 A further possibility is that there may have been consideration of legitimizing Thalberg to enable him to succeed his natural father, Prince Franz Joseph von Dietrichstein.

-There are unsubstantiated reports that, after his return to Europe, Thalberg settled in Posillipo, near Naples, in a villa which had belonged to Lablache.
-The reality is that he dwelled at Viale Calascione, 5 in the Pizzofalcone section of Naples, not far from the elite military school La Nunziatella.
+There are unsubstantiated reports that, after his return to Europe, Thalberg settled in Posillipo, near Naples, in a villa that had belonged to Lablache.
+The reality is that he dwelled at Viale Calascione, 5 in the Pizzofalcone section of Naples, not far from the elite Nunziatella Military School.
 Thalberg's residence at Viale Calascione, 5 is confirmed both by a plaque on the building and by a monument to him in the courtyard.

 For the following four years, Thalberg lived there in silence.
 In spring 1862, he gave concerts in Paris and London once again, and was as successful as ever.
 After a last tour in Brazil in 1863, he put an end to his career.
 He considered taking up a position as a piano professor at the conservatory in Naples, but he did not have the prerequisite of having an Italian nationality.
 One year later, he received an offer from the same conservatory, but he refused.
 The claim of Italian pianist and music teacher Vincenzo Vitale that Thalberg published instructive editions of J. S. Bach's "Well-Tempered Clavier" and Muzio Clementi's "Gradus ad Parnassum" has been recently disputed by Italian pianist and musicologist Chiara Bertoglio.
 When Thalberg died on 27 April 1871, he left behind a collection of several hundred autographs by famous composers, among them J. S. Bach, Handel, Mozart, Haydn, Beethoven, Schubert, and others; even Liszt.
 The collection was sold after Thalberg's death.
 He is buried at Naples' Poggioreale cemetery.

 Composer

-Thalberg was one of the most famous and most successful piano composers of the 19th century.
-In the 1830s and the 1840s, his style was a major force in European piano playing.
+In the 1830s and the 1840s, Thalberg's style was a major force in European piano playing.
 He was greatly in fashion and was imitated by others.
-In 1852, Wilhelm von Lenz wrote:The piano playing of the present day, to tell the truth, consists only of Thalberg simple, Thalberg amended, and Thalberg exaggerated; scratch what is written for the piano, and you will find Thalberg.Ten years later, in 1862, a London correspondent of the Revue et gazette musicale wrote:Nobody in fact has been so much imitated; his manner has been parodied, exaggerated, twisted, tortured, and it may have happened more than once to all of us to curse this Thalbergian school.
+In 1852, Wilhelm von Lenz wrote:The piano playing of the present day, to tell the truth, consists only of Thalberg simple, Thalberg amended, and Thalberg exaggerated; scratch what is written for the piano, and you will find Thalberg.Ten years later, on 13 June 1862, a London correspondent of the Revue et gazette musicale wrote:Thalberg was indeed imitated like no other; his manner was parodied, exaggerated, turned upside down, tortured, and it may have happened to all of us to curse more than once this Thalbergian school which brought us this avalanche of notes, these arpeggios up and down, with, or more often than not without the slightest song in the middle.
+The apostles have altered the word of the master.
+But when we return to the source, we are reconciled with him and we prostrate ourselves again, as twenty years ago, as in the time of youth and enthusiasm.